EliezerWu/ife/README.md

 # ife
-#This is my front end exercises
+#This is my front-end exercises